Swess/swess.github.io/content/_index.md

 ---

 I'm a software engineer based in Canada, specializing in interactive systems.
 My journey began with a fascination for computer graphics, where I discovered the thrilling intersection of technology, high-performance software, and art.

-This passion culminated in the founding of [Canorous Interactive](https://www.canorousinteractive.com), my own small video game studio.
+With over 8 years of game development experience, including game jams, personal projects, rendering, and graphics techniques exploration, this passion culminated in the founding of [Canorous Interactive](https://www.canorousinteractive.com), my own small video game studio.
 Currently, we're immersed in crafting our first IP.

 This site is central place where you can find some [projects](/projects) of mine.
 Since most of my professional software development work was on proprietary technologies or unreleased softwares, these are a mix of past projects, technical art, tools, and art.
 I will try to add more software projects, tutorials, and others in the future.